T-im4i-k/clang-tidy-check/README.md

 ## Output

-The action provides detailed output, including:
+The action provides following outputs:

 - Individual file checking status
 - **clang-tidy** warnings and errors
 - Final summary (SUCCESS/FAIL)

-The action will fail with exit code 1 if any **clang-tidy** errors occur.
+Action will fail with exit code 1 if any **clang-tidy** errors occur.